zgrkrtl/Cybersecurity-Handbook/README.md

 blue team and SOC operations.
 Sections are expanded continuously as new topics are studied and new vulnerabilities are researched.

+---
+*Documentation structured and formatted with the assistance of generative AI.*

 ## Note
 Content is self-authored and organized, occasionally refined with the help of AI tooling, and based on multiple learning sources